 - Step 5: Hit Apply to save settings and then hit OK.
 Close AMCap - Step 6: Download camcalibandmarkers.zip and unzip it somewhere. - Step 7: Open Alvar.pdf.
 Print out page 9 make sure to choose None for page scaling.
 Lay the checkerboard on a flat surface.
 You want this to be as flat as possible.
-Tape may help. - Step 8: Open samplecamcalib.exe and point the camera at the checkerboard.
-In the console window you should see some numbers print out like 1/100, 2/100 etc. Each time you see these numbers print, it means that it has successfully taken a screenshot that will be used for calibration.
+Tape may help. - Step 8: Open CameraCalibration.exe and point the camera at the checkerboard.
+You should see some numbers print out like 'Sample Image 1'.
+Each time you see these numbers print, it means that it has successfully taken a screenshot that will be used for calibration.
 If it can't see the checkerboard or you are at too close an angle to the checkerboard plane, it won't take a picture until you move the camera to a better position.
-Move the camera around slowly to that it views the checkerboard pattern from many different directions.
-When it gets to 100/100, it will put the results into calib.xml in the same directory.
-Close the samplecameracalib windows. - Note: calib.xml is the calibration file for your specific camera.
-You should not have to do this calibration again if you don't lose your calib.xml.
-By showing the camera this checkerboard of known dimensions, the software calculated the unique camera parameters like lens distortion and focal length.
+Hold the page perpendicularly facing your camera.
+It doesn't have to be perfectly aligned, just try to get all of the black and white squares into the picture.
+When it gets to 50 images, it will put the results into calib.xml in the same directory.
+Close the CameraCalibration windows.